Last Updated on March 20, 2026 by Hannah Stephenson

 The Colourful Houses

-Some people say it was to celebrate the end of slavery.
+Some said said it was to celebrate the end of slavery.
 Others say that it was to celebrate Eid in the 1950s.
 Another story is that it was to help different businesses distinguish themselves from one another.

 What to See and Do in Bo Kaap